juliakloiber/superrr/_posts/superrr-lab-blog/year review ist noch in arbeit nicht löschen.md

 <p></i>Design by <a href="https://rainbow-unicorn.com/#welcome">Rainbow Unicorn</a></i></p>

 <p>After dropping hints throughout the year, we were finally able to reveal and launch one of our superrrr-secret projects in December: The Risktakers Fellowship!
 The Risktakers project aims to create a space for fellows to dream, plan and explore the possibilities to reimagine the status quo in the digital world and beyond.
 We received 900 applications and are currently heads-down in the review phase.
-You can stay up to date on <a href="https://risktakers.space">the website</a> and sign up for the Risktakers newsletter <a href="https://space.us7.list-manage.com/subscribe?u=0357d29dc2e41ff0157fda5f4&id=5d9d37864f">here</a>.
+You can stay up to date on <a href="https://risktakers.space">the website</a> and sign up for the Risktakers newsletter <a href="https://space.us7.list-manage.com/subscribe?u=0357d29dc2e41ff0157fda5f4&id=5d9d37864f">here</a>.</p>

-Upcoming in 2023: Announcement of the Fellows in March</p>
+<p>Upcoming in 2023: Announcement of the Fellows in March</p>

 <p><b> Digital Futures Gathering</b></p>